libor-m/ngs-course/07-gtools.rst

 	# View and explore the files within the 'vcf' directory
 	ls

-Obtaining the basic file statistics (number of variants & number of samples)
+Obtaining the basic file statistics (number of variants & number of samples):

 .. code-block:: bash

 	vcftools --gzvcf popdata_mda.vcf.gz

-Viewing and printing out the content of the VCF file
+Viewing and printing out the content of the VCF file:

 .. code-block:: bash